box1273002/Entrepreneurship/Business_Plan.md

 12. **Productivity Increase -** User notices their productivity has increased and is happy.

 Evaluation:
 Originally, we thought it may be possible for FOCO to decide which apps are productive and which aren’t on its own.
-But S2 made us realize that this is impractical and so we decided to instead place that in the control of the user.
-Despite the fact that the user may misuse this trust to class reductive apps as productive, we believe that this is the fault of the user rather than the app design; if the user is not willing to properly engage even in this very initial stage, not much can be done on our part to compensate for that.
+But Scenario 2 made us realize that this is impractical and so we decided to instead place that in the control of the user.
+Despite the fact that the user may misuse this trust to class reductive apps as productive, we believe that this is the fault of the user rather than the app design; if the user is not willing to properly engage in this, then that is their choice. the target demographic of this app however, are users who would want to work towards their mental wellbeing, and so we feel confident that they will choose which apps work best for them.

-S2 also made us consider the possibility of a user either not understanding the credits system or wildly over/underestimating how harsh the system is.
+Scenario 2 also made us consider the possibility of a user either not understanding the credits system or wildly over/underestimating how harsh the system is.
 As a result, we considered implementing a “grace period” of 24 hours from when the settings are first set to allow the user to change them as they wish so that they can adjust the app to the correct difficulty.

 ### Scenario 3 - “Correction Use”: